compositephp/entity/README.md

 ]);
 ```

-And that's it, no special getters or setters, no "behaviours" or extra code, Composite Entity casts everything automatically.
+And that's it.
+No need for special getters or setters, no additional "behaviours" or extra layers of code.
+Composite Entity handles everything automatically, ensuring seamless data casting.

 ## Advanced usage